FgForrest/evitaDB/docs/research/en/assignment/querying/query_api.md

 );
 ```

-The query is automatically cleaned and unnecessary constraints are purged before processing by evitaDB engine.
+The query is automatically cleaned and unnecessary constraints are purged before being processed by the evitaDB engine.

-There are several handy visitors (and new will be added) that allows to work with the query.
+There are several handy visitors (more will be added) that allow you to work with the query.
 They are placed in the package
-<SourceClass branch="POC">evita_query/src/main/java/io/evitadb/api/query/visitor/</SourceClass>, and some have quick methods in
+<SourceClass branch="POC">evita_query/src/main/java/io/evitadb/api/query/visitor/</SourceClass>, and some have quick methods in the
 <SourceClass branch="POC">evita_query/src/main/java/io/evitadb/api/query/QueryUtils.java</SourceClass> class.

-Query can be "pretty-printed" by `prettyPrint` method on <SourceClass branch="POC">evita_query/src/main/java/io/evitadb/api/query/Query.java</SourceClass> class.
+The query can be "pretty-printed" by using the `prettyPrint` method on the <SourceClass branch="POC">evita_query/src/main/java/io/evitadb/api/query/Query.java</SourceClass> class.